Article I. Definitions

 D) Nominations of candidates must be made at least one month prior to the election, to allow notice of said candidates to be made by email and at meetings.

-E) The elections will take place via written secret ballot at the first October meeting.
+E) The elections will take place via written secret ballot at the first meeting after October 1st.
 Mail-in balloting (using authorized ballots) will be allowed for members who cannot attend the meeting (A request for this ballot must be made by the September meeting).

 F) If there is more than one candidate for an office, then the candidate with the majority of votes cast is elected.
 (Simple majority will decide the vote.)